stephenslab/ipynb-website/README.md

    + Edit the notebooks interactively in Jupyter.

-   + After you are satisfied with your changes, re-build the modified webpages by running `sos-runner ./release.sos`, or use `sos-runner ./release.sos -s force` to re-build all the webpages, then commit your changes to the git repository.
+   + After you are satisfied with your changes, re-build the modified webpages by running `sos run release.sos`, or use `sos run release.sos -s force` to re-build all the webpages, then commit your changes to the git repository.

 ## More setup details